On the Morita invariance of Categorical Enumerative Invariants: Boson-Fermion correspondence

 \begin{proof} We may consider the $u$-filtration on both sides.
 The map $i$ preserves this filtration, and induces an isomorphism on the first page of the associated spectral sequences by the previous lemma. \end{proof}

 We shall also need a backward chain map $p: L^{\CC\otimes \Cl} \to L^\CC$ defined explicitly by

-where the sign $(-1)^\clubsuit$ is as in Equation~\eqref{eq:clubsuit} and $\pi: \Cl\to \mathbb{K}$ is the projection to scalar map. \begin{lem} The map $p$ defined above is a chain map, i.e. $pb=bp$.
-Furthermore, it is also compatible with the circle actions, i.e. $pB=Bp$.
+where the sign $(-1)^\clubsuit$ is as in (\ref{eq:clubsuit}) and $\pi: \Cl\to \mathbb{K}$ is the projection to scalars (unit component) in $\Cl$. \begin{lem} The map $p$ defined above is a chain map, $pb=bp$.
+Furthermore, it is also compatible with the circle actions, that is $pB=Bp$.
 Thus, it induces a chain map still denoted by

 Then, we also have $p\circ i = \id$.
 In particular, since $i$ is a quasi-isomorphism, so is $p$. \end{lem}

 \begin{proof} Checking the two equations $pb=bp$ and $pB=Bp$ is a straight-forward calculation.
 For the identity $p\circ i=\id$, we first observe that $p \circ i_0 = \id$.
 Thus it suffices to prove that $p \circ (i-i_0)=0$.
 Indeed, using the explicit formula of the shuffle product and cyclic shuffle product, the terms appearing in $(i-i_0)\big( x_0|x_1|\cdots|x_n )$ are all of the form: